ppbrown/gcp-sops-demo/README.md

 But if you need to edit anything in **ENC[xxxxxx]**  then call "sops thatfile.enc.yaml"

-It will automatically decrypt the file and invoke an $EDITOR (presuming your cloud credentials are current)
+It will automatically decrypt the file and invoke an $EDITOR, presuming your cloud credentials are current.
+If not, then in the case of google, you may need to do

+    gcloud auth application-default login

 If a program needs to access the file to use the values normally, then make sure it has valid cloud credentials, and then either use a SOPS library,